nashville-software-school/server-side-python-curriculum/book-2-django/chapters/ROA_AUTHENTICATION.md

 ]
 ```

-## Register
+## Trying Register

+1. Start your Django app in debug mode.
-With Yaak, perform a POST request to `/register` with the following JSON body.
+2. With Yaak, perform a POST request to `/register` with the following JSON body.

 ```json
 {